WRansohoff/nmigen_rv32i_min/README.md

 The ALU, CSR, RAM, and ROM Python files each have their own testbench to run some basic unit tests.

 The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.

-Out of the core `RV32UI` operation tests, only the `FENCE` tests fail.
-I believe that the failure is due to an expectation that the `riscv-tests` be run from re-writable memory (not a simulated ROM), and I've applied a patch which addresses that.
-But I don't want to say that the `FENCE` tests pass until (if) that patch gets accepted upstream.
+These tests cover most of the basic `RV32I` instructions, with the exception of `ECALL` and `EBREAK`.

-I also included the `RV32SI` `CSR` tests, which are passing at the moment.
-But I have not implemented all of the core 'machine mode' registers, so the `ECALL` instruction is not all there yet.
+To test `ECALL`, I also included the `RV32SI` `CSR` tests for the most basic 'machine mode' implementation.
+They pass, but the `ECALL` instruction is still incomplete because I have not implemented all of the core 'machine mode' registers.

-I also haven't implemented system calls or traps yet, and I had to comment out some of the startup code in `riscv_test.h`, or the simulation wouldn't even make it to the start of the tests.
-So there's still plenty of work to do.
+I also haven't implemented traps (interrupts and exceptions) yet, and I had to comment out some of the startup code in `riscv_test.h`, or the simulation wouldn't even make it to the start of the tests.
+So there's still plenty of work to do before this CPU can blink an LED.

 The `tests/rv64ui_tests/` directory contains assembly code for those test cases, copied [from the `isa/` directory of the `riscv-tests` repository](https://github.com/riscv/riscv-tests/tree/master/isa).
 And the `tests/test_roms/` directory contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.